-Certain fees and other expenses you pay when you buy a home are added to your basis in the property.
+Certain fees and other expenses you pay when buying a home are added to your basis in the property.
 Most of these costs should be listed on the closing statement you receive after escrow on your property closes.
-However, some may not be listed there, so be sure to check your records to see if you’ve made any other payments that should be added to your property’s basis.
+However, some might not be listed there, so be sure to check your records to see if you've made any other payments that should be added to your property's basis.
 These include real estate taxes owed by the seller that you pay, settlement fees and other costs such as title insurance.

 You cannot use cost as the starting basis for a home that you received as an inheritance or gift.
 The basis of property you inherit is usually the property's fair market value at the time the owner died.
 Thus, if you hold on to your rental property until death, your heirs will be able to resell it and pay little or no tax—the ultimate tax loophole.